 The e-tool kit was first launched in November 2017.
 This provides stakeholders with a timely update on FAS activities and links to articles, photos and social media content for inclusion in future communications.
-For exemplar see: <a href="http://i.emlfiles4.com/cmpdoc/2/1/2/7/1/files/476007_fas-2017---stakeholder-pack_new-entrants.pdf?utm_source=Ricardo-AEA%20Ltd&utm_medium=email&utm_campaign=8942099_SFAS%2FNAO-BB%2FED61746005%2FStakeholder%20email&dm_t=0,0,0,0,0
+For exemplar see: http://i.emlfiles4.com/cmpdoc/2/1/2/7/1/files/476007_fas-2017---stakeholder-pack new-entrants.pdf?utm source=Ricardo-

+AEA%20Ltd&utm_medium=email&utm_campaign=8942099_SFAS%2FNAO-

+BB%2FED61746005%2FStakeholder%20email&dm t=0,0,0,0,0

 Ricardo will disseminate deliver a new stakeholder toolkit on a quarterly basis to focus on profiling a service or topic.
-Following on from the work undertaken in 2017, we will continue to explore opportunities to place regular monthly content in more stakeholder newsletter, at present we have secured coverage in Rural Issues, Crofting News and with the Scottish Rural Network.
+Following on from the work undertaken to date, we will continue to explore opportunities to place regular monthly content in more stakeholder newsletter, at present we have secured coverage in Rural Issues, Crofting News and with the Scottish Rural Network.